 - Vascular — headache

 You may have experienced a histamine response if you’ve ever been bitten by a mosquito or received a bee sting.
 The swelling, redness, and itchiness that you get is a direct result of histamine being released at the site of the wound.
-Histamine is also involved in allergic reactions, like the seasonal allergies so many people experience.
+Histamine is also involved in allergic reactions, like seasonal allergies.

 It is important to note that histamine is both produced by the body, as well as a substance that can be consumed in food.
-Making things more confusing, some foods stimulate the body to produce more histamine.
-We’ll talk more about all of this in a little bit!
+Making things more confusing, some foods don’t contain histamine, but actually stimulate the body to produce more histamine.
+We’ll break all of this down later in this guide!

 What is histamine intolerance?

-Those experiencing histamine intolerance experience fewer symptoms when avoiding foods that they know trigger symptoms.
-This can be tricky as high-histamine and histamine-producing foods do not create the same symptoms in everyone, making it necessary for everyone to determine their own threshold of certain foods (much like what we do with the elimination/reintroduction on the Autoimmune Protocol!).
+This can be tricky as high-histamine and histamine-producing foods do not create the same symptoms in everyone, making it necessary for each person with histamine intolerance to determine their own threshold of certain foods (much like what we do in general with the elimination and reintroduction phases of the Autoimmune Protocol!).

 What causes histamine intolerance?